Helping taxpayers resolve their past-due accounts

 The Internal Revenue Service (IRS) has hired Pioneer Credit Recovery to collect overdue federal taxes, using procedures approved by the IRS.

+For more information, contact Pioneer Credit Recovery at 800-448-3531.
 Here is important information about resolving your tax obligation.

 The IRS has selected four private collections agencies, including Pioneer, to work on its behalf for this program.

 If any other company claims to be working on this program for the IRS, it is likely a scam.

 The IRS and Pioneer will contact taxpayers first through letters of notice.

 The IRS offers helpful tips about tax scams / consumer alerts >